 Enough of the legalese.

-If you see an image of an art work or anything else that originates with you – or a photo of yourself – and you want it acknowledged or removed, please contact Peter.
+If you see an image of an art work or anything else that originates with you – or a photo of yourself – and you want it acknowledged or removed, please email me.